Cem Türkmen

-Cem Tuna Türkmen (born 29 March 2002) is a footballer who plays as a midfielder for Austrian club Austria Lustenau on loan from the French club Clermont.
+Cem Tuna Türkmen (born 29 March 2002) is a footballer who plays as a midfielder for Süper Lig club Ankaragücü.
 Born in Germany, Türkmen is a youth international for Turkey.

 Career

 Türkmen made his professional debut for Bayer Leverkusen in the UEFA Europa League on 3 December 2020, coming on as a substitute in the 67th minute for Nadiem Amiri against Ligue 1 side Nice.
 The away match finished as a 3–2 win for Leverkusen.

 On 12 July 2021, Türkmen signed with Ligue 1 club Clermont Foot on a free transfer and then immediately loaned to Austrian club Austria Lustenau.

+On July 28, 2023, he signed a 3-year contract with Süper Lig club Ankaragücü.